• Skip to primary navigation

 On average, Americans consume about 3,400 mg of sodium per day.
 However, the recommended daily allowance for adults is less than 2,300 mg per day-that's equal to just less than 1 teaspoon of table salt.
 And for kiddos under age 14, the RDI is even less.

-Looking for a Few Delicious Ways to Use Homemade Dumpling Wrappers or a Few More Dim Sum Dishes?
+Looking For a Few More Dim Sum Dishes?

 If you're looking for a few other dishes to round out your takeout night in, below are a few of our favorites we think you may also enjoy.